craigulliott/dsl_compose/README.md

         # You can add validation to your arguments.
 A full list is provided later in this document
         validate_greater_than 0
       end

+      # All optional and required arguments can optionally accept an array of values.
+When using
+      # your final DSL, a single item can be provided but will automatically be converted to an
+      # array of items.
+All items in the array must be of the expected type.
+      optional :another_optional_argument, :object, array: true do
+        description "A description of an optional argument which accepts an array"

+        # You can add validation to your arguments.
+A full list is provided later in this document
+        validate_is_a Date
+      end
     end